pbapte/student-service/README.md

 # student-service
 This is simple test of __spring rest__ .

-This need to be part of crud repo.
+This is feature branch.
+This i want to create to test like live project.

-This branch is created to complete the other crud operations.
+Now changed at locally.